 Keep reading to learn more about how to get started in this community-centric, change-oriented career.

-Meet the expert: Sophie Nathenson, PhD
+Meet the Expert: Sophie Nathenson, PhD

 Dr. Nathenson is also the owner of Widespread Wellness Consulting, which provides career mentorship, education, and curriculum for individuals and groups working on promoting social, physical, emotional, and mental well-being.